reactjs/react.dev/content/docs/higher-order-components.md

 ## Convention: Pass Unrelated Props Through to the Wrapped Component

 HOCs add features to a component.
 They shouldn't drastically alter its contract.
-It's expected that the component returned from an HOC has a similar interface to the wrapped component.
+It's expected that the component returned from a HOC has a similar interface to the wrapped component.

 HOCs should pass through props that are unrelated to its specific concern.
 Most HOCs contain a render method that looks something like this: